But before we get started, I recently had a twitter debate with a man about this very article. He moved from Florida to DC

 5) Washington DC can’t feed itself; it hasn’t the land needed.
 Washington DC is also energy-deficient.

-It also contributes little to the national economy, other than doling out government contracts, which are tax-payer funded.
+It also contributes little to the national economy, other than doling out taxpayer-funded government contracts.

-The pandemic work-from-home shift has shown that DC, as a Federal City, could be downsized to a National Park area,
+The pandemic work-from-home shift has shown that DC, as a Federal City, could be downsized to an area equal to many

 The residential areas could be ceded back to neighboring states.